• Skip to main content

 How Long Can You Freeze Watermelon?

 Frozen watermelon can last for up to 9 months in the freezer if stored properly.
 As long as it is in air-tight containers or ziplock bags that are well sealed, it will last in the freezer for a long time.
-Any frozen watermelon that has been exposed to air, has frostbite, or has thawed and refrozen is not best to use and has gone bad.
-If that has happened, it is best to throw it out.

 A large wedge of watermelon on a table with a watermelon smoothie in a glass.

-What to Do with Frozen Watermelon?
+How to Use Frozen Watermelon?

 Can you eat frozen watermelon and what to do with it are common questions.
 Once that juicy summer fruit is solid in the freezer, what next?
 There are many recipes and ideas that make use of frozen watermelon.
 You can also use defrosted watermelon that was previously frozen in yummy recipes like my Watermelon Mint Martini.